Family reunification for people granted refugee status or subsidiary protection

 How to apply

-A sponsor in Ireland who wishes to make an application to have a family member join them must apply in writing to the Family Reunification Section of the Immigration Services Division - see 'Where to apply' below.
-Details of the documents required and the application process are in frequently asked questions on family reunification on the INIS website.
+A sponsor in Ireland who wishes to make an application to have a family member join them must apply in writing to the Family Reunification Section of Immigration Services Delivery - see 'Where to apply' below.
+Details of the documents required and the application process are in frequently asked questions on family reunification on the ISD website.

-The sponsor will receive a letter from INIS informing them whether the application was successful.
+The sponsor will receive a letter from ISD informing them whether the application was successful.
 If the request for family reunification has been granted, the family member living abroad should then apply online for a visa to join the family member in Ireland.
 There is information about family reunification for refugees on the INIS website.